jbaron/cats/README.md

 Introduction
 ============
 CATS is an IDE for the TypeScript developer.
 It stands for Code Assistant for TypeScript.
-CATS is opensource and runs on Linux, Windows and OSX.
+CATS is opensource software and runs on Linux, Windows and OSX.
 CATS itself is written in TypeScript.

 Although not yet feature complete, it is getting there.
-Right now CATS already has built-in suppor t for the following features:
+Right now CATS already has built-in support for the following features:

 - Code completion (just type a dot or Ctrl-Space to invoke it).